Pfizer union votes for strikes over pension scheme changes

 Siptu said its members would stage a 24-hour work stoppage in the Ringaskiddy plant on February 15th followed by a 24-hour work stoppage in both plants on February 18th.

 The union said there would also be an indefinite overtime ban from February 16th in both plants.
-It warned that there would be further work stoppages will take place over the coming weeks.”
+It warned that there would be further work stoppages over the coming weeks.

-Siptu organiser Ray Mitchell, said on Thursday: “Since 2014, Siptu members have continually sought to reach agreement with the company on this issue.
-However, they now feel they are left with no other option but to take industrial action in order to persuade the company to reach an agreement with them on their defined benefit (DB) pension scheme.
+Siptu organiser Ray Mitchell said: “Since 2014, Siptu members have continually sought to reach agreement with the company on this issue.
+However, they now feel they are left with no other option but to take industrial action in order to persuade the company to reach an agreement with them on their defined-benefit [DB] pension scheme.

 “The company is also aware that the current joint union/management collective agreement remains in place until a new one is negotiated and agreed with union members.
 Until then, there can be no alteration or amendment to the existing DB pension scheme.”